 - Engaging the World: Towards Global Cultural Citizenship and country reports, all available in different languages and formats to download on the Preparatory Action website.

 - Creating Art and Enabling Access for All - a report from Tibor Navracsics’s visit to ECF (November 2015).

 - Watch video reports about the Global Cultural Leadership Programme

 In the first half of 2016, the Netherlands held the Presidency of the EU Council.
 ECF has participated to a wide range of events as part of our advocacy work, and our focus was on including citizens and culture in the Urban Agenda for the EU.

 During the Dutch Presidency of the EU Council, we launched the Build the City Manifesto, which then developed into the Build the City Magazine, in collaboration with a.o.
 Eurocities, our Connected Action for the Commons programme, CAE, and Pakhuis de Zwijger.
-This publication was widely disseminated, highlighting models of civic-public partnerships to inspire the Urban Agenda for the EU, launched in May 2016 where “the potential of civil society to co-create innovative solutions to urban challenges” has been integrated in the Pact of Amsterdam.
+This publication was widely disseminated, highlighting models of civil-public partnerships to inspire the Urban Agenda for the EU, launched in May 2016 where “the potential of civil society to co-create innovative solutions to urban challenges” has been integrated in the Pact of Amsterdam.